Education Outreach

 Through powerful films and guided discussions, our Educational Outreach Program helps local students connect with Holocaust history while fostering empathy, tolerance, and a deeper understanding of its lessons today.

-Bringing Jewish history to life for students
+Bringing Jewish History to Life for Students

 Since 2017, the Wilmington Jewish Film Festival has proudly expanded its mission beyond evening screenings to bring meaningful, age-appropriate Holocaust education directly to local students including UNCW undergraduates.
 Through our Educational Outreach Program, we partner with area schools and colleges to provide impactful film screenings and guided discussions that help students connect history with the present day.